Universal K-matrices for quantum Kac-Moody algebras: Cylindrical bialgebras

-In this section, we define notion of \emph{almost cylindrical} bialgebra, which is roughly a quasitriangular bialgebra, yielding an action of the cylindrical braid group on its representations.
-The main ingredient is a distinguished solution of a {\em twisted} reflection equation, where the relevant twisting is provided by an algebra automorphism, whose defect in being a morphism of quasitriangular bialgebras is controlled by a Drinfeld twist.
-As a special case, one therefore recovers the notion of balanced and half--balanced bialgebras \cite{KT09,ST09}, and that of cylinder--braided bialgebras as they appeared in \cite{tD98, tDHO98, BK19} (see also \cite{DKM03, E04, Bro12}).
-This more general framework shall be used in Section \ref{s:universalk} to describe the representations of the cylindrical braid group arising from quantum Kac--Moody algebras.
+In this section, we introduce the notion of a \emph{cylindrical} bialgebra, which is roughly a quasitriangular bialgebra $H$ together with an action of the cylindrical braid group on its representations.
+The main ingredient is a distinguished solution of a generalized reflection equation which depends upon the choice of an algebra automorphism $\psi: H \to H$ (a twisting operator) whose defect in being a morphism from $H$ to $H^\cop$ is controlled by a Drinfeld twist.
+As a special case, we recover the notion of balanced and half-balanced bialgebras \cite{KT09,ST09}, and that of cylinder-braided bialgebras as they appeared in \cite{tD98, tDHO98, BK19} (see also \cite{DKM03, E04, Bro12}).
+This more general framework shall be used in Section \ref{s:universalk} to describe the representations of the cylindrical braid group arising from quantum Kac-Moody algebras.